atbcb/usab-uswds/_pages/av.md

 Further details will be posted on this page in coming weeks.
 You can [sign up](https://public.govdelivery.com/accounts/USACCESS/subscriber/new?topic_id=USACCESS_13) to receive details and other updates on the sessions by email.

-Direct questions to Randall Duchesneau III at [events@access-board.gov](mailto: events@access-board.gov) or (202) 272-0044.
+Direct questions to Randall Duchesneau III at [events@access-board.gov](mailto: events@access-board.gov) or call 2022-272-0044.

 ### Resources

 * [Updated Guidelines for Buses and Vans (2016)](https://www.access-board.gov/guidelines-standards/vehicles/update-buses-vans/guidelines-text/)
 * [ADA accessibility standards for transportation vehicles (1991, 1998)](https://www.access-board.gov/ada/vehicles/)
 * [DOT AV reference hub](https://www.transportation.gov/AV/hub)
 * [DOT Inclusive Design challenge](https://www.transportation.gov/AV/hub)
 * [Partners for Automated Vehicle Education (PAVE) Resource List on Inclusive AV Design](https://pavecampaign.org/avs-for-all-inspiring-solutions-for-accessible-design-additional-resources/)
 * [University at Buffalo IDEA Center](http://idea.ap.buffalo.edu/)

-(More resources to be added.
-If you would like to be added as a resource, please email events@access-board.gov)
+More resources to be added.
+If you would like to be added as a resource, please email events@access-board.gov